 A budgeting loan helps people on low incomes to pay for an unexpected expense or essential items.
-This type of loan is only available to people who meet certain criteria, which we will go through later on in this post.
+This type of loan is only available to people who meet a certain criteria, which we discuss below.

 A budgeting loan is interest-free, making it a much cheaper payday loan alternative for those on low incomes.

 What can a budgeting loan be used for?

 Budgeting loans can help borrowers with a variety of different things such as:

 - Rent in advance

 - Home maintenance